glowkeeper/glowkeeper.github.io/src/content/writing/books/on-slender-strings/chapter_10_-_hope_shmope/timeline.md

 ## 2010

 - **August:** A scan shows that the remaining tumour appears to have shrunk.
 Abi remains under regular observation.
 - **December:** Sarah and I separate.
-Shared custody of Kara and Abi follows.
+Shared custody of Nadia and Abi follows.

 ## 2011

-- **January:** Kara, Abi and I move into the coastguard cottage.
+- **January:** Nadia, Abi and I move into the coastguard cottage.
 - **December:** A scan shows that Abi’s tumour has progressed.
 Further surgery is recommended.

 ## 2012